-Reflecting its humanist and socially responsible perspective, École Centrale de Lyon signed the ‘Charter for gender equality in institutions of higher education and research’ on 9 July 2013.
+Building on its humanist and civic commitment, École Centrale de Lyon signed the "Charter for Equality between Women and Men in Higher Education and Research Establishments" on July 9, 2013.

-The institute thus made a commitment to stand up for the principle of gender equality, raise awareness of those principles and implement them among students and staff (administrative, teaching, research).
-This pledge has taken many different forms: use of non-sexist communications internally and externally, awareness-raising of gender equality among students and staff, actions to foster social mixing and diversity in all aspects of the institute (including clubs and societies), development of a policy to attract all types of students to science and technology, combat discrimination and sexist or sexual abuse, etc.
+It thus undertakes to take a stand on the principles of gender equality, to make them known and to implement them, both among students and staff (administrative, teaching, research).
+This commitment takes many forms: use of gender-neutral internal and external communication tools, raising awareness of gender equality among students and staff, actions to implement gender diversity in all the School's bodies (including student associations), development of a policy to make science and technology courses more attractive, combating discrimination and gender-based and sexual violence, etc.

 An action group

-The institute also interacts with associations like Femmes Ingénieurs (FI – Female Engineers Association), Alliance pour la Mixité en Entreprise (AME – Alliance for Social Diversity in Business), Women In Nuclear (WIN), Collectif de lutte contre le harcèlement sexuel dans l’enseignement supérieur (CLASHES – Association Against Sexual Harassment in Higher Education), Femmes d’ici et d’ailleurs (Women From Here and There), etc.
+The School also exchanges with associations such as Femmes Ingénieurs (FI), Alliance pour la Mixité en Entreprise (AME), Women In Nuclear (WIN), the Collectif de lutte contre le harcèlement sexuel dans l'enseignement supérieur (CLASHES), Femmes d'ici et d'ailleurs...

 Who to contact?